Birmingham City Council Cultural Services

 - Make a contribution – value one another and play an active part in the community

-The following services, activities and facilities are part of Culture and Visitor Economy within the Environment & Culture Directorate of Birmingham City Council:
+The following services, activities and facilities are part of the Culture and Visitor Economy division within the Economy Directorate of Birmingham City Council:

 We would like you to tell us what you think of our services.
 It’s always great for us to hear when things go right but crucially, it’s important for us to know if we get things wrong.